 College is an Investment

-As much as degree programs or campus culture play a part in deciding which school is right for your son or daughter, cost is also a big factor.
+As much as degree programs or campus culture play a part in picking a college, cost is also a big factor.

 At Liberty University, we believe everyone should have an equal opportunity to pursue higher education, and it’s our job to keep private education affordable for you.

-And it’s why we don’t stop working to develop new financial solutions for families — like refusing to raise tuition or room and board costs for the 2019-20 school year.
+And it’s why we don’t stop working to develop new financial solutions for families — like refusing to raise tuition costs for four years, through the 2022-23 school year.

 Learn more about college costs, financial aid, and how Liberty can help you develop a plan to conquer the cost factor.